teese/eccpy/readme.rst

    :height: 120px
    :width: 700px

-**3) tell ECCpy to "run".**
+**3) Run ECCpy**
  - run the ipython/jupyter notebook, which opens a python interpreter in your web browser
- - paste in the following three lines.
+ - paste in the following four lines.
 Replace the location of your settings file.
  - hit Ctrl-Enter to run
  - based on your output, adjust the quality thresholds in the settings file to suit your data